- Tingling in the hands or feet can be temporary or related to nerve damage from an underlying condition.

-Celiac disease is an autoimmune disease that affects the small intestine.
+Celiac disease is an autoimmune condition that affects the small intestine.
 When a person with celiac disease ingests gluten, an autoimmune reaction occurs.

 Some people with celiac disease can have symptoms of neuropathy, including tingling in the hands and feet.
 These symptoms may also occur in people without any gastrointestinal symptoms.

 An infection occurs when disease-causing organisms invade your body.
 Infections can be viral, bacterial, or fungal in origin.

 Lyme disease is a bacterial infection that’s transmitted through the bite of an infected tick.
 If left untreated, the infection can begin to affect the nervous system and can cause tingling in the hands and feet.

 Shingles is a painful rash that’s caused by reactivation of the varicella-zoster virus, which lies dormant in the nerves of people who have had chickenpox.

 Typically, shingles only affects a small part of one side of your body, which can include the hands, arms, legs, and feet.
 You may feel a tingling or numbness in the affected area.

 14. Hepatitis B and C

 Hepatitis B and C are caused by viruses.
 They lead to inflammation of the liver, which can result in cirrhosis or liver cancer if left untreated.

 Hepatitis C infection may also cause peripheral neuropathy, although how this happens is largely